JohnTong12/JohnTong12/README.md

 I’m a **Data Scientist** passionate about transforming data into meaningful insights and building AI solutions that solve real-world problems.

-I specialize in developing **Python frameworks for Machine Learning and Deep Learning** projects, with expertise spanning exploratory data analysis, statistical testing, NLP, computer vision, and advanced neural networks.
+I specialize in developing **Python frameworks for Machine Learning and Deep Learning** projects, with expertise spanning exploratory data analysis, statistical testing, NLP, computer vision, time series forecasting, and advanced neural networks.

 ---